ttuhin03/computer_use_ootb/README.md

 - **Windows** ✅

 ## ⚠️ Risks
-- **Potential Dangerous Operations by the Model**: Advanced models have the capability to generate unintended or potentially harmful outputs.
-To mitigate this risk, it is essential to implement strict safety checks, filters, and user constraints on potentially risky actions or prompts.
+- **Potential Dangerous Operations by the Model**: The models' performance is still limited and may generate unintended or potentially harmful outputs.
+Recommend continuously monitoring the AI's actions.
-- **Cost Control Challenges**: Enhanced features and more sophisticated models may lead to increased operational costs.
-Regular monitoring of API usage and expenses is critical to prevent budget overruns.
-It is vital to carefully balance improvements and cost-efficiency. 💸
+- **Cost Control Challenges**: Each task may cost a few dollars.
+We'll optimize this in the future. 💸

 ## 📅 Release Plan